Non-local finite-depth circuits for constructing SPT states and quantum cellular automata: Unified construction of symmetric -local circuits for QCA

 \subsection{Symmetric QCA and SPT phases}

-We now turn to the symmetry properties of the \fdqck constructed in the previous section.
-Suppose $Q$ is a symmetric QCA, meaning that it commutes with a global symmetry $U(g) = u(g)^{\otimes N}$ for $g\in G$.
-Note that here we do not assume that $Q$ is composed of symmetric gates, as we do not even assume that $Q$ is composed of gates in the first place.
-Let $U_{A}(g)$ ($U_{B}(g)$) denote $U(g)$ acting on the $A$ ($B$) subsystem. $U_A(g) U_B(g)$ clearly commutes with the swap operators $S_i$, since it is a tensor product of the same operator $u(g)$ on every site.
+We now turn to the symmetry properties of the \fdqck{}'s constructed in the previous section.
+Suppose $Q$ is a symmetric QCA, meaning that it commutes with a \textit{global} symmetry $U(g) = u(g)^{\otimes N}$ for $g\in G$ (we discuss higher-form symmetries at the end).
+Note that, in contrast to a symmetric QC, where each gate in the circuit is individually symmetric, here we don't necessarily have a way to break $Q$ into smaller pieces, so we require only that $Q$ as a whole is symmetric, $[Q,U(g)]=0$.
+Let $U_{A}(g)$ ($U_{B}(g)$) denote $U(g)$ acting on the $A$ ($B$) subsystem as defined in the previous section. $U_A(g) U_B(g)$ clearly commutes with the swap operators $S_i$, since it is a tensor product of the same operator $u(g)$ on every site.
 Given that $Q_A$ is assumed to be symmetric, $V_i=Q_AS_iQ_A^{-1}$ commutes with $U_A(g) U_B(g)$ as well, and thus all gates in the circuit $V_R$ defined in Eq.~\ref{eq:vr} commute with $U_A(g) U_B(g)$ for all $g\in G$.
 When we view the sites acted on by $V_R$ as the ring $\mathcal{R}$, $U_A(g) U_B(g)$ is just $U(g)$ acting on all sites in the ring, so it is just the global symmetry of the ring which we denote as $U_\mathcal{R}(g)$.
 For $c \le i \le d$, $V_i$ and $S_i$ have trivial support outside $\mathcal{R}$, and hence the fact that they commute with $U_A(g)U_B(g)$ readily shows that they also commute with $U_\mathcal{R}(g)$.
 Next, it follows from the results of \cite{Cirac2017} that $w$ commutes with $U(g)$ for all $g\in G$, see Appendix \ref{app:w} for detail.
 Therefore, $W_1 V_R W_2$ is a symmetric \fdqck whose gates commute with $U_\mathcal{R}(g)$ for all $g\in G$.